Last updated November, 2017.

 There is an alternate and more skillful solution: instead of following your mind wherever it leads, you can choose not to participate in the thoughts, emotions, and stories it constantly produces*.

-You can see the folly of spending your limited time and energy caught up in mental activity about imaginary circumstances.
+You can see the folly of spending your limited time and energy caught up in "mental noise" about imaginary circumstances.
 And, you can reallocate it to the present moment and what you are doing here and now.